Torsion points on $\rm{GL}_2$-type abelian varieties

-We conclude by stating two conjectures, which are suggested by the outcome of the code, on the possible torsion orders of abelian varieties of $\GL_2$-type and dimension up to $3$, and on the primes dividing such torsion orders.
-All the numbers in the table are divisors of the predicted torsion orders computed by the code, and the list of all newforms with level up to $500$ and dimension up to $3$ and the respective predicted torsion orders can be found at \cite{Alessandri2026MagmaVarieties}.
-More complete data on the predicted torsion orders for $g$ up to $5$ is available, and constantly updated.
+We conclude by stating two conjectures, which are suggested by the outcome of the code, on the possible torsion orders of non-CM simple abelian varieties of \(\GL_2\)-type and dimension up to \(5\), and on the primes dividing such torsion orders.
+All the numbers in the table are divisors of the predicted torsion orders computed by the code, and the list of newforms with the respective predicted torsion orders can be found at \cite{Alessandri2026MagmaVarieties}.
 We do not currently know whether the lists in Conjectures \ref{conjecture1} and \ref{conjecture2} are exhaustive.
 Code and data on how to associate in practice a classical modular form of weight \(2\), dimension \(2\), and trivial Nebentypus to all genus \(2\) curves of \(\GL_2\)-type whose Jacobians are \(\Q\)-isogenous to the modular abelian varieties associated to \(f\) is available at \cite{CostaModularAbelianSurfaces}.

-\begin{conjecture} Let $A/\Q$ be a $g$-dimensional abelian variety of $\GL_2$-type.
-The possible orders of $\Tors(A)(\Q)$ are listed below.
+\begin{conjecture} Let \(A/\Q\) be a simple non-CM \(g\)-dimensional abelian variety of \(\GL_2\)-type.
+The possible orders of \(\Tors(A)(\Q)\) are listed below.

 \end{conjecture}